 Once the broccoli is cool, drain it well.

-Here’s the recipe for Chimichurri Broccoli.
-If you try this, I hope you’ll come back to let me know what you think.Print
+Here’s the Chimichurri Broccoli Salad Recipe.
+If you try this, I hope you’ll come back to leave a star rating and a comment.
+I’d love to know what you think!Print

 Chimichurri Broccoli Salad